saadkhan321/Project6_ND/DesignDocumentTemplate.md

 | Mukul Pai | ```mpai8@gatech.edu``` |
 | Saad Khan | ```skhan315@gatech.edu``` |

-**Document Tracking**

-Following chart is used to log all the changes made to this document.
+**Document Tracking**: Following chart is used to log all the changes made to this document.

 | Version | Date of edit/change | Who made the edit/change | Description of edit/change |
 | :-----: | :-----------------: | :----------------------: | :------------------------: |